kimdesok/ViT-backbone-MIL-on-TCGA/README.md

-# Training a ViT backbone MIL on TCGA-BRCA Dataset
+# Training a ViT backbone MIL on TCGA-BRCA and EDA on Camelyon 16 Datasets

 >* A ViT backbone MIL model has been trained on TCGA-BRCA dataset and its performance was compared to the End to End model backbone CNN models' performance.